andrew/ultimate-awesome/README.md

 - [awesome-rescript](https://github.com/fhammerschmidt/awesome-rescript) - A collection of materials about the ReScript programming language and toolchain.
 - [awesome-edtech-tools](https://github.com/hkalant/awesome-edtech-tools) - An ongoing curated list with awesome tools and resources for instructional designers.
 - [Awesome-shiny-apps-for-statistics](https://github.com/huyingjie/Awesome-shiny-apps-for-statistics) - 🌟 A curated list of Awesome Shiny Apps for Statistics (ASAS)🌟.
-- [awesome-snowflake](https://github.com/Snowflake-Labs/awesome-snowflake) - A curated list of resources about Snowflake.
 - [awesome-database-testing](https://github.com/zhangysh1995/awesome-database-testing) - 数据库测试资料 This repo is a collection of resources on testing database systems.
 - [MOOC-MBA](https://github.com/dperconti/MOOC-MBA) - Path to a free self-taught education in Business.
+- [awesome-embedded-linux](https://github.com/fkromer/awesome-embedded-linux) - A curated list of awesome Embedded Linux resources.
 - [awesome-image-rectification](https://github.com/bchao1/awesome-image-rectification) - 📝 A curated list of image rectification papers.
 - [awesome-scholarly-data-analysis](https://github.com/napsternxg/awesome-scholarly-data-analysis) - A curated collection of resources on scholarly data analysis ranging from datasets, papers, and code about bibliometrics, citation analysis, and other scholarly commons resources. .
 - [awesome-smartnic](https://github.com/opensmartnic/awesome-smartnic) - A curated list of awesome smartnic tutorials, papers and projects.